mike632t/x11-calc/README.md

 - `Quozl` for helping with double buffering display changes.

-- 'Kjellc' for reasons that may not yet be obvious.
+- `Kjellc for reasons that may not yet be obvious.

+- 'Vttoth` for allowing me to include some of his example programs.

 <a id="problems"></a>
 ### Problem Reports <sup><sup>[Back to Top](#top)</sup></sup>